 Results

 As the number of samples taken within hauls for length frequency decreased, the ISS decreased, but not dramatically (Figure 2).
-While we show the EBS stocks as an example, this trend of decreasing length composition ISS with decreasing haul sub-sampling level for length frequency also resulted across all regions, stocks, and sex categories evaluated.
-For all stocks evaluated the sex-specific length composition ISS were smaller than the total (combined sex) ISS, this remained true within each individual sub-sampling case as well.
-There were, however, stock-specific differences in the sex-specific ISS magnitude; if the magnitudes were different it was the case that female length composition ISS was larger than male length composition ISS.
-While the magnitude of length composition ISS was stock-specific and sex category-specific, across survey years the length composition ISS generally ranged from 250 to 3,000.
+We show the EBS stocks as an example, but this trend of decreasing length composition ISS with decreasing sub-sampling level per haul was similar across all regions, stocks, and sex categories evaluated.
+The sex-specific length composition ISS were smaller than the total (combined sex) ISS for all stock evaluated.
+This remained true for each individual sub-sampling scenario.
+There were several stock-specific differences in the sex-specific ISS magnitude (e.g., arrowtooth flounder and yellowfin sole).
+If the magnitudes were different, female length composition ISS was larger than male length composition ISS.
+While the magnitude of length composition ISS was stock-specific and sex -specific, across survey years the length composition ISS generally ranged from 250 to 3,000.
 The variability in length composition ISS across survey years and haul sub-sampling levels was also stock-specific, but the variability generally reduced as the haul sub-sampling level decreased.
 Across the length frequency haul level sub-sampling cases evaluated, the magnitude of age composition ISS for all stocks within each region was unaffected by length sub-sampling (Figure 3, shown for AI stocks as an example).

-As the sub-sampling level within a haul for length frequency decreased the proportion of the full dataset length composition ISS decreased (Figure 4), following from the results of the decreasing trend in ISS magnitude across sub-sampling levels.
+As the sub-sampling level per haul for length frequency decreased the proportion of the full dataset length composition ISS decreased (Figure 4).
+This follows the decreasing trend in ISS magnitude as sub-sampling levels decrease.
 This decrease in the proportion of length composition sub-sampled ISS compared to full dataset ISS was consistent across the stocks evaluated, although the magnitude of decrease was region and stock-specific.
 The largest decrease in the proportion of full dataset ISS across the sub-sampling levels evaluated resulted for EBS walleye pollock, where the smallest decrease resulted for GOA rex sole and southern rock sole.
 The largest variability across survey years in the proportion of full dataset ISS with the sub-sampling levels of 50 and 100 lengths per haul resulted for AI walleye pollock and GOA northern rockfish.
-For sub-sampling levels of 150 and greater the variability the the proporiton of full dataset length composition ISS was small and consistent across all the stocks evaluated.
+For sub-sampling levels of 150 and greater the variability in the proportion of full dataset length composition ISS was small and consistent across all the stocks evaluated.

-While the magnitude of decrease in the proportion of length composition ISS was region and sex-specific, none of the stocks decreased to lower than 50% of the full dataset ISS; the majority of stocks did not decrease to lower than 60%.
-For all the stocks evaluated, the range in the annual proportion of full dataset ISS across the sex categories evaluated were either above or included 90% of the full dataset length composition ISS for the length frequency sub-sampling levels of 100 fish per haul; the only exception was for EBS walleye pollock female and male proportion of length composition ISS.
+While the magnitude of decrease in the proportion of length composition ISS was region and sex-specific, none of the stocks decreased below 50% of the full dataset ISS; the majority of stocks did not decrease below 60%.
+The range in the annual proportion of full dataset ISS across the sex categories evaluated were at or above 90% of the full dataset length composition ISS for the length frequency sub-sampling levels greater than 100 fish per haul.
+EBS walleye pollock was the exception, where this proportion is less than 90% at a subsampling of 100 fish per haul. .
 Besides EBS walleye pollock, in which the range in the annual proportion of full dataset ISS included 90%, the remainder of the stocks evaluated resulted in proportions of full dataset ISS greater than 90% for length frequency sub-sampling levels of 150 fish per haul or more regardless of length composition sex category.
 Sampling at a level of 100 to 150 fish per haul for length frequency would result in 8,000 to greater than 30,000 fewer collections per-year within the surveys evaluated (Table 2).